music box collection

 The Museum exterior

-The Great East Japan Earthquake occurred.
+the Great East Japan Earthquake struck.

 Kitahara Toy Collection